mjohn5/dnn_gaussian_regularization/README.md

 # dnn_gaussian_regularization

-contains codes used for Gaussian regularization presented in John, Vettam and Wu (2022): arXiv: 2204.03123
+contains codes (developed by Sujit Vettam) used for Gaussian regularization presented in John, Vettam and Wu (2022): arXiv: 2204.03123

 1) codes for DNN architecture applied on MNIST dataset is included (the same DNN architecture was applied on FMNIST and RCV1 datasets)